Skip to main content

 There can be no doubt that businesses across the UK are facing a challenging period, as economic and political volatility at home and abroad show little sign of settling down.

-In fact, business sentiment has worsened slightly over recent months, as sky-high inflation and energy costs along with squeezed margins and falling consumer spending continue to bite.
-For instance, where our UK Business Risk Report found 36% of business leaders concerned about financial uncertainty last year, 2023 finds almost three quarters fearing for the future – and 10% worried that their firms may not survive the year.1
+For instance, our UK Business Risk Report found that 36% of business leaders were concerned about financial uncertainty last year.
+In 2023 almost three quarters are fearing for the future, with 10% worried that their firms may not survive the year.1

 Those concerns are, to an extent, well-founded.
-Most experts agree that the business environment will remain challenging this year,2 while business insolvencies are on the rise having last year reached levels not seen since the financial crisis in 2009.3
+Most experts agree that the business environment will remain challenging this year.2 While business insolvencies are on the rise having last year reached levels not seen since the financial crisis in 2009.3

 The rush for resilience